 No

-Yes, Princess Point Trail is rated as easy and is well-suited for beginners and casual hikers.
-With only 3.2 km to cover and minimal elevation gain of 50 m, it's an accessible option for those new to hiking.
+Yes, Princess Point Trail is rated as easy and well-suited for beginners and casual hikers.
+With multiple route options and minimal elevation change, it's accessible for those new to hiking and families with young children.

 Didn't find your answer?